Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 These are the questions we hear most from Hernando County landowners around Brooksville, especially about APN-only submissions, remote closings, inherited land.

-Most Hernando County landowners who send an address or APN hear back from us within about 24 hours once we can identify the parcel.
+Most Hernando County landowners who send an address or APN hear back from us usually within one business day once we can identify the parcel.
 We review access, title, taxes, and nearby sales before we talk through next steps.

 Yes.
 We buy vacant lots, rural acreage, inherited parcels, and land with cleanup or access issues across Hernando County, including areas around Brooksville, Spring Hill, and nearby communities.